vuejs/vuex/docs/en/mutations.md

 ### Silent Dispatch

 In some scenarios you may not want the plugins to record the state change.
 Multiple dispatches to the store in a short period or polled do not always need to be tracked.
-In these situations is may be considered appropriate to silence the mutations.
+In these situations it may be considered appropriate to silence the mutations.

 *Note:* This should be avoided where possible.
 Silent mutations break the contract of all state changes being tracked by the devtool.
 Use sparingly and where absolutely necessary.